AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

 * **[!UICONTROL Show Encoded Videos]** - Deselected (off) by default.

    To quickly search and browse for videos in Adobe Dynamic Media Classic without having to navigate through numerous encoded derivatives of the same video, leave this option deselected (default).
-Only the Primary Video thumbnail (the source video you uploaded and used to create the derivatives), and the “parent” Adaptive Video Set thumbnail (which contains the “child” derivatives of the encoded video set), are displayed.
+Only the Primary Video thumbnail (the source video you uploaded and used to create the derivatives), and the "parent" Adaptive Video Set thumbnail (which contains the "child" derivatives of the encoded video set), are displayed.

    You can, however, still access individual encoded videos from the Primary Video or the Adaptive Video Set.
 To do so, double-click the video thumbnail image to open Detail View.
-Then select **[!UICONTROL Encoded Videos]** in the right panel so you can access all the “child” videos.
+Then select **[!UICONTROL Encoded Videos]** in the right panel so you can access all the "child" videos.

-   You can also go to **[!UICONTROL File]** > **[!UICONTROL Reprocess]** to create more encoded “child” videos directly from an Adaptive Video Set.
-Adobe Dynamic Media Classic automatically finds the “parent” Primary Video of the Adaptive Video Set and uses that as the source video for transcoding.
+   You can also go to **[!UICONTROL File]** > **[!UICONTROL Reprocess]** to create more encoded "child" videos directly from an Adaptive Video Set.
+Adobe Dynamic Media Classic automatically finds the "parent" Primary Video of the Adaptive Video Set and uses that as the source video for transcoding.
 When you save the new individual encoded videos, however, they are not seen when you search or browse.
 However, they are still accessible from the Encoded Videos tab in Detail View.

    See [Upload and transcode videos](uploading-encoding-videos.md#uploading_and_encoding_videos).